Expansive Lie Group Actions: Introduction

 \begin{mainthm} The centralizer of any expansive $C^0$-action of a finitely generated group G on a closed manifold is a discrete set on the space of $C^0$-actions of $G$ on $M$.

 \end{mainthm}

-If the group is connected then this question is more challenging.
-In \cite{BRV} the authors proved that expansive $R^k$-actions have quasi-trivial centralizers.
-Here we extend the definition of quasi-triviality for expansive actions of more general Lie groups and extend their results.
-But we need an additional hypothesis on $G$.

-\begin{mainthm} Let $\varphi$ be an expansive $C^r$-action of a group $G$ on a closed manifold and let $\mathfrak{G}$ be the Lie algebra of $G$.
-If the exponential map $\exp:\mathfrak{G}\to G$ is a group-homomorphism, then $\varPhi$ has quasi-trivial centralizer. \end{mainthm}

 This paper is divided as follows: \begin{itemize} \item In section 2 we define the basic concepts needed to study group actions.
-We will also define expansiveness and explain the difference between the definitions for finitely generated and connected groups.
+We define expansiveness and explain the difference between the definitions for finitely generated and connected groups.
+We also study some of the basic properties of expansive actions of connected Lie groups and prove Theorem \ref{EC}

-\item In section 3 we will study in more details the finitely generated case.
-We give some examples and prove Theorems \ref{FG} and \ref{DC}

-\item In section 4 we will define expansive actions of connected Lie groups.
-We will study some of its basic properties and prove theorem \ref{EC}